What is a Standard Variable Rate Mortgage?

 - Arrangement fees

 Although these fees are very common, many lenders will offer these for FREE as an incentive to gain you as a new customer.
-Your mortgage adviser will be able to search for lenders offering free incentives to keep the cost of remortgaging as low as possible.
+Your mortgage adviser will be able to search to see who is offering free incentives to keep the cost of remortgaging as low as possible.